Preparing garments for sublimation is time-consuming and challenging, especially for dark clothes.

 Is Bleaching Needed For Sublimation Printing?

-The bleaching process is not a must when dealing with garments of white or lighter colors, and the sublimation process can be performed on those without too many obstacles.
+The bleaching process is not a must when dealing with garments of white or lighter colors.
+The sublimation process can be done on those without issues.

-Sublimation designs can’t stand out on dark garments by themselves, so you will need to have bleached shirts to get the design you want.
+Sublimation designs can’t stand out on dark garments.
+You will need to bleach them to get your design style or image to pop.

-Dark garments will do well with sublimation designs of a white or light color, but if you are trying to transfer a design in a color similar to it, you will need to spray bleach shirts a lot before you get the desired result.
+Dark garments will do well with sublimation designs of a white or light color.
+But if you are trying to transfer a design in a color similar to it, you will need to bleach it first.

-This is also very important when you have a shirt that is not made out of polyester or doesn’t have a high polyester count because other materials are not able to soak in ink and the design that well.
+This is also very important when you have a shirt that is not made out of polyester or doesn’t have a high polyester count.
+This is because other materials are not able to soak in ink and the design that well.

-If you want your design to adhere perfectly and to get the sublimated shirts that look and feel amazing, then you need to create bleached T-shirts.
+If you want your design to adhere and get a sublimated shirt that looks and feels amazing, then you’ll need to bleach your items.

-Will you be bleaching the T-shirt before the sublimation or after is something that depends on you, and I would leave that decision to your personal preference.
+Bleaching the T-shirt before the sublimation or after is something that depends on you.
+I will leave that decision to your personal preference.

 However, if you want to create and wear clothes of black or any darker color, designed with sublimation prints, then the bleaching process is something you will need to do.